 Figure 6: Repositioning the shapes

-In the preceding sections you learnt how to reposition and resize the shapes -- this actually even aligns the top and bottom (or even the left and right) edges of your shapes.
+In the preceding sections, you learned how to reposition and resize shapes.
+Such resizing even aligns the top and bottom (or even the left and right) edges of your shapes.
 Other than direct alignment, you can also use Smart Guides to influence consistent distribution (spacing) between shapes.
 However, for distribution to work, you need at least three or more shapes.

 Figure 9: Shapes distributed accurately